octobercms/docs/cms-themes.md

 OctoberCMS comes with a very useful feature, disabled by default, called Theme Logging.

-Since layouts and pages store most of the data in flat files, it's possible for you or your clients to accidently lose content.
+Since layouts and pages store most of the data in flat files, it's possible for you or your clients to accidentally lose content.
 For example, switching the layout of a page will modify the scaffold of the page, and as such, result in data loss.

 To enable Theme Logging, simply go to **Settings -> Log settings** and enable **Log theme changes**.
 All changes are now logged.

 The theme change log can be viewed at **Settings -> Theme log**.
 Each change has an overview of what has been added / removed, along with a copy of the changed file before and after.
-You can use this information to decide the approprate action to revert the changes, if necessary.
+You can use this information to decide the appropriate action to revert the changes, if necessary.